bhavyasharma5/JobTrail/README.md

 - Intuitive navigation and user interface
 - Real-time status updates

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Design inspiration from modern UIs and Dribbble
 - Icons provided by React Icons